republique-et-canton-de-geneve/blockchain-document-validateur/README.md

 ## HTTPS support

-HTTPS support is provided via the docker images `jwilder/nginx-proxy`, `jrcs/nginx-proxy-lets-encrypt-companion` and [Let's Encrypt](https://letsencrypt.org/).
+HTTPS support is provided via the docker images `jwilder/nginx-proxy`.
 The `nginx-proxy` image faces Internet and dispatches requests to the concerned service.
 Services that are reached from the Internet must have the following environment variables :

   - `VIRTUAL_HOST` : The domain name associated to the service.
-  - `LETSENCRYPT_HOST` : Same value as above, used by Let's Encrypt `certbot` to provide certificates.
-  - `LETSENCRYPT_EMAIL` : Contact email for LetsEncrypt, used to notice certificate expiration.
-Note that certificates are automatically renewed while the companion is up.

 Administrators must add an A record to their DNS configuration that points to the IP of the machine that hosts `nginx/proxy`.
-HTTPS should then be available in less than 5 minutes (time for Let'sEncrypt bot to provide certificates).

 ## Webapp Environment variables